hatchways/team-ravioli/README.md

   ![Upload Receipt](./assets/upload-receipt3.PNG)
   <br>
   ![Upload Receipt](./assets/upload-receipt4.PNG)
-- **Dashboard feature:** In Dashboard user can see total expences by month in graphical way.
-Top most expences by category and recent transaction(receipts)
+- **Dashboard feature:** In Dashboard user can see total expenses by month in graphical way.
+Top most expenses by category and recent transaction(receipts)
   ![Dashboard](./assets/dashboard.PNG)
   <br>
-- **Report feature:** User can see there expences in report format.
+- **Report feature:** User can see there expenses in report format.
 User can filter it by month and year.
-If user wants there monthly expence report in csv format, then with the help of email button requested monthly report will be sent to users registerd email address.
+If user wants there monthly expense report in csv format, then with the help of email button requested monthly report will be sent to users registerd email address.
   ![Reports](./assets/report-page.PNG)
   <br>
 - **Receipt feature:** User can see, edit and delete the receipts.